Ryanjlowe/awsdue.tv/content/prerequisites/create-a-project.md

 Head to the [Amazon Pinpoint Console](https://console.aws.amazon.com/pinpoint/).

 Amazon Pinpoint offers support for multiple regions.
 Your resources in each region are independent of similar resources in other regions.
-If you need guidance on regions, please visit [Choose your region](../choose-your-region).
+If you need guidance on regions, visit [Choose your region](../choose-your-region).

 ### Create an Amazon Pinpoint project